Spoki87/reservation/README.md

 mvn clean package
 docker compose up
 ```

+When the program is launched, a user with super admin privileges is automatically added.
+`Username: SUPERADMIN`
+`email: example@example.pl`
+`Password: root`

 ## 🛡️ Security

 The application uses session-based authentication with JSESSIONID tokens managed by Spring Security.
 This allows secure user login and session persistence without relying on stateless JWT tokens.